 A final very important role for the educator is to monitor class level of stimulation.
 While you don’t want a class falling asleep reading ancient philosophy, you also don’t want the class making dirty jokes, hopping out of their seats, and speaking in a way that shows just how stimulating the topic is.

 Some ways to modulate the level of stimulation in the class is to suddenly ask students to focus on writing a paragraph or two on a topic of discussion.
 Another is through a group self-reflection exercise, where a teacher stops the group and asks them to consider why all of a sudden the class is louder and more boisterous.
 If the answer describes increased interest or increased anxiety, the teacher can ask the students why they suppose there was such increased interest or anxiety over that topic.

 Purchasing the SECS-C

-We now charge $50 for the bound version or pdf of the 8-9-10 curriculum.
-This will also get you a our 8-session version appropriate for 9th grade which was evaluated using 7 9th grade classrooms (see Lamb & Randazzo, 2015, in The Journal of Moral Education, or write to us for a copy of the articles.)
+We now charge $50 for pdf of the 8-9-10 curriculum.
+This is an update of the 8-session version appropriate for 9th grade which was evaluated using 7 9th grade classrooms (see Lamb & Randazzo, 2015, in The Journal of Moral Education, or write to us for a copy of the articles.)
 This version has 16 lessons and an additional #metoo lesson.
 Please email firstname.lastname@example.org to arrange for payment and shipping.